The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Národní politika,27.9.1929

-U Špírků is mentioned on the train to Budějovice as Švejk loudly ponders the possible causes of loss of hair, and unfortunately quotes a medical student from U Špírků on this.
-The bald gentleman sitting opposite him is the feared Generalmajor von Schwarzburg, who doesn't take lightly to Švejk's comments.
+is mentioned on the train to Budějovice as Švejk loudly ponders the possible causes of hair loss, and unfortunately quotes a medical student from U Špírků on the subject.
+The bald gentleman sitting opposite him is the feared Generalmajor von Schwarzburg, who does not take kindly to Švejk's comments.

 Background

-U Špírků was a coffee-house in Staré město in Prague which still exists albeit in a different setting.
-According to the restaurant's website it was founded as early as 1870 and renovated in a traditional style between 2004 and 2006.
+was a coffee-house in Staré město in Prague which still exists, albeit in a different form.
+According to the restaurant's website, it was founded as early as 1870 and renovated in a traditional style between 2004 and 2006.

-The café is not listed in the pre-war address books, but in 1891 the police registered a certain Karel Špirk, entered with cafetier as occupation.
-During the 1890's Špirk and his wife on several occasions placed adverts in Prager Tagblatt where they wishes their Jewish guests a Happy New Year.
-In the 1896 address book the café is entered under the name U dvou kominíků (At the two Chimneysweeps) with wife Rozalie Špirková as the owner.
+The café is not listed in the pre-war address books, but in 1891 the police registered a certain Karel Špirk, listed as a cafetier by occupation.
+During the 1890s, Špirk and his wife on several occasions placed adverts in Prager Tagblatt wishing their Jewish guests a Happy New Year.
+In the 1896 address book, the café is entered under the name U dvou kominíků (At the Two Chimneysweeps) with his wife Rozalie Špirková as the owner.

-In 1912 Národni listy reported that Karel Špirk had passed away and they also add that he was 54 years old, was a café owner and a proprietor of real estate. Špirk was according to the police books born 12 Oktober 1858 in Prague so the connection to the café is indisputable.
-He was married to the ten year younger Roselie, and they had a daughter Anna who was born in 1887.
+In 1912 Národní listy reported that Karel Špirk had passed away, adding that he was 54 years old, a café owner and a proprietor of real estate.
+According to police records, Špirk was born on 12 October 1858 in Prague, so the connection to the café is indisputable.
+He was married to the ten-year-younger Roselie, and they had a daughter, Anna, born in 1887.
 Karel Špirk died on 9 May 1912 in Senohraby and was buried at Vyšehrad cemetery.

-A newspaper notice in Právu Lidu from 1916 confirms that the café was still in business and that it was subjected to a police raid on suspicion of illegal prostitution (Tunel is mentioned in the same item).
-As late as 1929 adverts reveal that the establishment was still running, now officially using the name U Špírků.
-They hosted concerts, and served Prazdroj (Pilsner Urquell).
+A newspaper notice in Právo Lidu from 1916 confirms that the café was still in business and that it was subjected to a police raid on suspicion of illegal prostitution (Tunel is mentioned in the same item).
+As late as 1929, adverts reveal that the establishment was still running, now officially using the name U Špirků.
+They hosted concerts and served Prazdroj (Pilsner Urquell).

 Another "U Špírků"

-From 1920 onwards another tavern carrying the name appears in newspaper adverts.
-It was located in Sokolská třída in Nové město and is also a place the author surely would have known about as he frequented this part of the city a lot (see Apollo, Bendlovka, and U kalicha).
+From 1920 onwards, another tavern carrying the name appears in newspaper adverts.
+It was located in Sokolská třída in Nové město and is also a place the author surely would have known about, as he frequented this part of the city a lot (see Apollo, Bendlovka, and U kalicha).
 Newspaper adverts reveal that this U Špírků was often used for meetings.
-Although there is no trace of this café in pre-war address books, one shouldn't rule out "backdating" as Jaroslav Hašek at times added pieces of information to his novel that were chronologically at odds with the 1914/1915 plot.
-See Siedliska, Artur Lokesch, and Kriegskalender for more examples.
+Although there is no trace of this café in pre-war address books, one should not rule out "backdating", as Jaroslav Hašek at times added pieces of information to his novel that were chronologically at odds with the 1914/1915 plot.
+See Siedliska, Artur Lokesch, and Kriegskalender for some examples.

 Quote(s) from the novel